guskirb/hashmapTOP/README.md

 # hashmapTOP

-I wil be creating my own hashmap data structure using javascript
+I will be creating my own hashmap data structure using javascript